 Weekly lesson plans must be posted with current date and current activities.
 Instruction must reflect the lesson plans posted.
-You might have a day when your teaching objectives have been derailed or adjusted to meet the needs of the children, however, in a typical day; teachers are expected to follow their planned lessons.
-Lesson plans can be written on the department provided format or you may submit your own format to your coordinator's for approval.
+You might have a day when your teaching objectives have been derailed or adjusted to meet the needs of the children, however, on a typical day; teachers are expected to follow their planned lessons.
+Lesson plans can be written on the department provided format or use the Cloud in My Teaching Strategies (Creative Curriculum Cloud).
+The Creative Curriculum Cloud has a portal to create lesson plans.
 The Creative Curriculum Volume 1 - The Foundations can help you with some ideas.
-A completed copy of the upcoming week's lesson plan is to be faxed or emailed to your manager each Friday.
+A completed copy of the upcoming week's lesson plan is to be emailed to your manager each Friday and posted in the classroom.
+Lesson plans created with the Creative Curriculum Cloud must be emailed to your assigned Coordinator as well.